sayalaruano/100DaysOfMLCode/Deployment/Notes/NotesDay20.md

 **Commands:**

-* `pipenv install x` - install an x package with a pipenv virtual environment.
+* `pipenv install "x == v"` - install an x library with a v version in a pipenv virtual environment.
 * `pipenv install` - install packages stored in the `Pipfile` and `Pipfile.lock`, with their specific versions.
 * `pipenv shell` - get in a particular virtual environment.
-* `pipenv exit` - exit from a pipenv virtual environment.
+* `exit` - exit from a pipenv virtual environment.
 * `pipenv run x` - run a command in a pipenv virtual environment without entering before using pipenv shell.

 The scripts and notes of this session are available [here](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-05-deployment/05-deploy.ipynb).